IBM-Cloud/ansible-collection-ibm/docs/ibm_satellite_attach_host_script_info.rst

 Parameters
 ----------

+  host_provider (False, str, None)
+    None

+  script_dir (False, str, None)
+    The directory where the satellite attach host script to be downloaded.
+Default is home directory

+  custom_script (False, str, None)
+    The custom script that has to be appended to generated host script file

   location (True, str, None)
     A unique name for the new Satellite location

-  custom_script (False, str, None)
-    The custom script that has to be appended to generated host script file

   coreos_host (False, bool, None)